Latest

 Cultural / Edinburgh, Scotland / 2020

-Our appointment to develop proposals for the redevelopment of West Princes Street Gardens in the heart of Edinburgh’s World Heritage Site encompassed a continuous requirement to assess and minimise the effects of all new works upon the heritage assets possessed by the site.
-This included reviewing and updating the pre-existing Conservation Management Plan and Statement of Significance and the preparation of a detailed Heritage Statement for early submission to the Council’s planning authority
+GRAS was appointed to develop proposals for the redevelopment of West Princes Street Gardens, situated at the heart of Edinburgh’s World Heritage Site.
+The project required a continuous commitment to assessing and minimising the impact of all new works on the site’s heritage assets.
+This included reviewing and updating the existing Conservation Management Plan and Statement of Significance, as well as preparing a detailed Heritage Statement for early submission to the City Council’s planning authority.

 Caisteal Bharraich